-The Director of Student Financial Aid takes the cost of education at American Indian College and subtracts the amount you and your family are expected to pay toward that cost (the Expected Family Contribution [EFC].)
-If any costs remain, you are considered to have financial need.
+The Director of Student Financial Aid takes the cost of education at American Indian College and subtracts the amount a student and their family are expected to pay toward that cost (the Expected Family Contribution [EFC].)
+If any costs remain, the student is considered to have financial need.